From the Cosmos to Man and back. A reading of Plate B in Aby Warburg’s Mnemosyne Atlas

 The truly creative act -that which gives Dürer’s Melencolia 1 its consoling, humanistic message of liberation from fear of Saturn – can be understood only if we recognise that the artist has taken a magical and mythical logic and made it spiritual and intellectual.
 The malignant, child-devouring planetary god, whose cosmic contest with another planetary ruler seals the subject’s fate, is humanised and metamorphosed by Dürer into the image of the thinking, working human being (Warburg 1999, 644).

 With regard to astral influences, Dürer shifts the emphasis to the perspective of reconquered anthropocentrism.
-So it is that the artist produces the famously iconic Melencholia by Durer. implicitly evoked in Plate B, and present on Plate 58 of the Atlas (see in Engramma, Mnemosyne Plate 58, and the interpretive essay Cosmologia in Dürer: Seminario Tradizione classica 2002).
+So it is that the artist produces the famously iconic Melencholia by Durer, implicitly evoked in Panel B, and present on Panel 58 of the Atlas (see in Engramma, Mnemosyne Panel 58, and the interpretive essay Cosmologia in Dürer: Seminario Tradizione classica 2002).
 During the Renaissance, therefore, the intellectual is at the centre of the cosmos, freed from the yoke of astral demons.
 The classics and nature, with the rediscovered knowledge of science of antiquity, are understood, readable and useful.
 Vitruvian man is the measure of all things – he is his own master, master of his horizons and of his cosmos, and with the rediscovered fullness of his dignitas, he has gained independence, even morphological independence, at the price of his active responsibility to give measure to things, and at the risk of being crushed into depression by the burden of the sky.

 III.
 The magical apotropaic itinerary

 The two works by da Vinci and Dürer are not the end of a more or less linear and chronological journey leading to the human figure, subject to astral influences, to the "emancipated” man of the Cinquecento.
-In conclusion of the plate, there are two images contemporary with Dürer demonstrating a pragmatic and functional side to the value of magic connecting man to cosmic powers.
+In conclusion of the panel, there are two images contemporary with Dürer demonstrating a pragmatic and functional side to the value of magic connecting man to cosmic powers.

 Drawn from the De occulta philosophia by Agrippa von Nettesheim, the two images illustrate the human body and hand enclosed within a system of circles that circumscribes and sets out the links between man and fate.
 As Warburg notes in his essay on Luther, it was a time when theories and images evoked by Marsilio Ficino, and the numbered squares of Agrippa of Nettesheim “essentially belong together as offshoots of very ancient, pagan practices; for both have roots in Hermetic therapeutic magic, as transmitted by the Arabs.”
 (Warburg 1999, 643).